antoineol/teacher-agenda/readme.md

 (press) ionic event

+- check ionSwipe as alternative to the slide-box.
+Maybe more adapted to an infinite slidebox?

 - persist in local storage + env switch to use mocks when useful
 - Add students
 - handle the case when the price changes from a date for a given student